Pine City, Minnesota: Education

-Pine City Public Schools (Independent School District #578) serve more than 1,600 students through one PK–6 elementary school (Pine City Elementary), a 7–12 Junior/Senior High School, which was named a U.S. News & World Report "Best High School", and the Pine City Area Learning Center.
+Pine City Public Schools (Independent School District #578) serve more than 1,600 students through one PK–6 elementary school (Pine City Elementary), a 7–12 Junior/Senior High School, and the Pine City Area Learning Center.
 Pine City is also home to St. Mary's School (Catholic), which serves preschool and K–6 students.

 Pine Technical and Community College is a two-year institution that is part of the Minnesota State Colleges and Universities system and offers technical and general education courses.
 Pine Tech's gunsmithing curriculum is one of the nation's only programs of its kind and draws students from throughout North America.

 The Pine City Public Library is part of the East Central Regional Library.
 The ECRL holds nearly 400,000 volumes and serves over 65,000 cardholders in the region.
 Pine City is also home to the George E. Sausen Memorial Law Library, inside the Pine County Courthouse.